-Everyone who comes into our Honey House always asks us, “what do you do with raw honeycomb?”
-It’s a mysterious gift from the bees: sliced right from the frames of a hive, these sweet little blocks give us honey in its purest form.
+Everyone who comes into our Honey House always asks us, “can you eat honeycomb?”
+We explain that raw honeycomb is a mysterious gift from the bees: sliced right from the frames of a hive, these sweet little blocks give us honey in its purest form.
 Still encapsulated within its wax shell, this honey has been completely unaltered by humans.
 If you want a truly unique honey tasting experience, eating honeycomb is the way to go.

 Where can I buy Honeycomb

 We sell honeycomb in our honey retail store, Honey House in Owings Mills, Maryland.
 Stop in every day from Monday to Saturday 11-5.

 Where Does Honeycomb Come From?

 Our honeycomb is responsibly harvested by a beekeeper in Northern Pennsylvania.
 Normally, with a limited number of hives, beekeepers preserve the comb after harvest so that the bees have an easier time producing honey next season.
 However, our beekeeper keeps a large number of hives, many of which he designates for fresh virgin wax for use in comb packaging.
 Because he specializes in this art form, taking some comb doesn’t impact the bee’s ability to make honey.

 The honeybee has a gland that secretes wax.
 Bees are very good housekeepers, and it is their instinct to pull the secreted wax off of each other to keep their hives clean and orderly.
 As they collect the wax, they create and build hexagonal shapes, perfectly.
 Honeycombs are made by honeybees with beeswax.
 Then they chew the wax with a bit of honey and pollen to produce the beeswax.
 The hexagonal cells serve as storage vessels for honey and provide homes for the queen to lay her eggs and hatch young bees.